uz6r/dotfiles/README.md

 └── zsh/           # zsh configs (.zshrc, themes, aliases)
 ```

+## linting & formatting

+- make format does both linting and formatting:
+- shell scripts linted with shellcheck, auto-formatted with shfmt
+- zsh configs syntax-checked with zsh -n (not auto-formatted)
+- yaml linted with yamllint, formatted with prettier
+- json validated with jq, formatted with prettier
+- markdown formatted with prettier

 ## notes

 - machine-specific secrets go in ~/.zshrc.local or ~/.gitconfig.local
 - add scripts to bin/ to make them available globally
+- all configs are symlinked into $HOME via stow
+- backups of existing files go into ~/dotfiles_backup before linking
+- powerlevel10k is used for zsh theme, with config stored in zsh/.p10k.zsh